nutterb/redcapAPI-Defunct/README.md

 ======

 *NOTE*: Ownership transfer of this package to VUMC Biostatistics is complete.
-Existing
-ickets in the older git repo will be transitioned over the next couple months.
+Existing tickets in the older git repo will be transitioned over the next couple months.

 The research community owes a big thanks to [Benjamin Nutter](https://github.com/nutterb/redcapAPI) for his years of service keeping this package current.